sensorario/resources/CONTRIBUTING.md

 ### Fix code fix next major release

-Every time you need to refactor your code to prepare next release or just to make some other tastks:
+Every time you need to refactoring your code to prepare next release or just to make some other tasks:

     - `refactoring/task-description/{destination-branch}`